OPM/opm-simulators/README.md

 opm-simulators requires several other OPM modules, see http://opm-project.org/?page_id=274.
-In addition, opm-simulators requires the Dune modue dune-istl and Eigen, version 3.1 (has not been tested with later versions).
+In addition, opm-simulators requires the Dune module dune-istl and Eigen, version 3.1 (has not been tested with later versions).